ReymondAkpanya/Edgetransitivesurfaces/README.md

 ### `EulerO.g` and `EulerNO.g`
 These files contain the orientable (`EulerO.g`) and non-orientable (`EulerNO.g`) surfaces identified in the census.
-Each file includes:
-- the triangulation data,
-- Euler characteristic and genus,
-- group-action information.
+Each file includes data on Euler characteristics and genera of the computed surfaces.

 ---

 ## Requirements

-- **SimplicialSurfaces** (GAP package) — available at https://github.com/gap-packages/SimplicialSurfaces :contentReference[oaicite:2]{index=2}
+- **SimplicialSurfaces** (GAP package) — available at https://github.com/gap-packages/SimplicialSurfaces

 Make sure that the SimplicialSurfaces package (and its dependencies) are installed in your local GAP `pkg/` folder before using this repository.